IBMStreams/samples/TextAnalysis/TextAnalyticsDemo/README.md

 Then, to run the application, you'll need:
 - The extractor you created
 - The com.ibm.streams.text toolkit in Streams 4.1
-- The [version 2.5 prerelease](https://github.com/IBMStreams/streamsx.inet/releases) of the com.ibm.streamsx.inet toolkit.
+- The [version 2.5 prerelease](https://github.com/IBMStreams/streamsx.inet/releases) or greater of the com.ibm.streamsx.inet toolkit.

-Ccompile and submit the main application to a streams instance, optionally specifying the port parameter.
+Compile and submit the main application to a streams instance, optionally specifying the port parameter.
 The default is 9899.

 In a browser, open the following URL:  http://<pe_host>:<port>/textAnalytics to view the app, where port is the parameter you specified in the previous step.